 While the watch may look traditional, the screen is far from it.
 You’ll get your notifications displayed directly on the face of the watch like a typical smartwatch.
 You can download functions from the Riiiver store to personalize your experience.
 Furthermore, it tracks activity really well, giving you a complete overview in the app.

 There is a choice between four different designs.

-If you can get past the high list price then the souped-up Matrix PowerWatch 2 may be a perfect choice.
-While not brand new to the market it does still come with many enviable features that make it worth a look.
+If you can get past the high list price, then the souped-up Matrix PowerWatch 2 may be a perfect choice.
+While not brand new to the market, it still comes with many enviable features that make it worth a look.
 The great thing about it is that it has pretty much everything you’d expect in a smartwatch.
 However, it’s constantly charging via its in-built solar panels so that you never need to worry about taking it off.

 The watch doesn’t come with any software for apps.
-However, it does measure your heart rate, GPS and offers other features.
-Meaning, you can track your every move and analyse your progress over time.
+However, it does measure your heart rate, GPS, and offers other features.
+Meaning, you can track your every move and analyze your progress over time.

-Your solar-powered watch will be equally reliable as their quarts counterparts.
+Your solar-powered watch will be equally reliable as its quarts counterparts.
 If you’re into environmentally-friendly products that look great, get yourself a solar watch.

 Follow us on social media for the latest smartwatch news and reviews